shalommmitz/mood_tracker_telegram_bot/README.md

    1. Create a Telegram bot, using "botFather"
    2. Edit the bot to 'privacy off'
    3. Configure the token:
-      Copy the token code to a file named 'token', at the current directory.
+      Copy the token code to a new file named 'token', at the current directory.
+   4. Check that the 'token' file is of correct size:
-      If you execute 'ls -l token', you should see something like this:
+      Execute `ls -l token`, you should see something like this:

         `user@host:~/mood_tracker_telegram_bot$ ls -l token`
         `-rw-rw-r-- 1 user user 47 Jul 13 22:24 token`
+        `user@host:~/mood_tracker_telegram_bot$`

+      The important part is the size, which appears before the date.
+It should be 47, like in the example above.
+The user name and date will be different, which does not matter.

+   5. Here is an example of how the contents of the file will look like:
         `user@host:~/mood_tracker_telegram_bot$ cat token`
         `1????????1:AC???????????????????????????????l4`
         `user@host:~/mood_tracker_telegram_bot$`

+   4. Send an initial message to the bot:
-   4. From your Telegram client, open a conversation with the bot and send it a message. the content of the message does not matter.
+      From your Telegram client, open a conversation with the bot and send it a message. the content of the message does not matter.
    5. Sanity test that the token is OK:
       Run `./get_updates`.
 This should display the message you just sent.
    6. Configure the id: